Internal Governance Procedure - 61.02.01

 The president and president’s team are responsible for distilling all the input from the functional units, constituency groups, and the planning council into one plan and budget, which is submitted to the board for approval.

 Students are to be represented in as many venues as possible throughout the college, including cross-functional teams, planning council, and college council, with the exception of the salary and benefits committee.
 SGA officers make student appointments to these groups.
-Noncredit students should also be asked to serve in various roles.
+Noncredit students are also eligible to serve in various roles.

 Description of Groups Involved in Governance